ZiaCreatesIdeas/STUDY_BLENDER/doc/DonutTutorial.md

 ### Change Viewport Display

 ::::{Tip}
-Reduce the size of the camera in the viewport.
+- Reduce the size of the camera in the viewport.
-Does not work for lights.
+- This does not work for lights.
 ::::

 <style>